 International shipping takes care of the movement of goods and products between nations.
 It has the lowest carbon footprint per tonne for long-range transport but still creates around 3% of global CO2 emissions.
 The maritime sector has pledged to reach net zero emissions by 2050.

-The EverLoNG project aims to encourage the uptake of SBCC by demonstrating its use on board LNG-fuelled ships and moving it closer to market readiness.
+The EverLoNG project aims to encourage the uptake of OCC by demonstrating its use on board LNG-fuelled ships and moving it closer to market readiness.
 Our research will optimise the technology and consider how best to integrate it into existing ship and port infrastructure.

-Our interlinking studies will support the development of full-chain carbon capture, utilisation and storage (CCUS) networks – connecting SBCC with CO2 transport links, geological CO2 storage and markets for CO2 use.
+Our interlinking studies will support the development of full-chain carbon capture, utilisation and storage (CCUS) networks – connecting OCC with CO2 transport links, geological CO2 storage and markets for CO2 use.
 They will include Life Cycle Assessment (LCA) and Techno-Economic Analysis (TEA).

 International and national collaboration is inherent to EverLoNG, which aims to support the maritime sector’s ambitious and essential decarbonisation plans.